nblo/chargingstation-data/README.md

 # Design Choices
-#TODO: Write Design Choices
-- Data Lake vs. Data Warehouse
+Data Lake vs. Data Warehouse
-- Redshift vs. PostGres

-n_cp = 2423

-n_conn = 2806

-n_total = n_cp + n_conn

-n_total * 365 * 24 * 6
+ - For this project data is modelled a data warehouse in combination with a traditional ETL process.
+As the data is (mostly) structured and both data volume and data variety in big data terms are on the lower end (see next section) this design was chosen.

+Redshift is used as a Data Warehouse technology due to the following reasons:
+- advanced PostGres features like JSON support or advanced spatial database features (PostGIS) are not essential
+- due to data volume easily scalable and managed data warehouse was required.

 - Batch Processing vs. Streaming.
--

-- use of data warehouse (Redshift) instead of data lake as data is (mostly) structured
-- use of batch processing instead of streaming: the use case for this project is analyzing trends in user behavior or occupancy with descriptive statistics or as a basis for a machine learning model for predicting optimal charging station locations.
-Thus, daily batch updates suffice and the use case does not justify extra complexity of streaming service like Kafka
+Possible use cases for this data are analyzing trends in user behavior or occupancy with descriptive statistics or as a basis for a machine learning model for predicting optimal charging station locations.
+Thus, daily batch updates suffice and the use case does not justify extra complexity of a streaming service like Kafka.

 - ingesting raw data into Redshift allows for flexible refactoring of data model

 - separation each step of ETL process (Data Acquisition, Data Cleaning, Data Modelling and Loading) allows some or all of those steps can be moved to Airflow or AWS